nouun/3cac/README.md

 ### Donations

-This is in no way at all srequired and I don't expect anyone to donate.
+This is in no way at all required and I don't expect anything at all.
 If you still want to, you can support my caffiene addiction with one of the addresses below.
+Feel free to DM me on Discord if you would like a different wallet.

+XLM: (Preferred)
+  - Wallet: `GAJ4BSGJE6UQHZAZ5U5IUOABPDCYPKPS3RFS2NVNGFGFXGVQDLBQJW2P`
+  - Memo: `1902282696`

 BTC:
   - Wallet: `37NEtoQN7sYMcDaqvQ1qSfAEC4DLRatFMK`

 ETH: (ERC20)
   - Wallet: `0x5ebc9894060d3a7e0ec4b82f7ddb038474097ae9`

-XLM:
-  - Wallet: `GAJ4BSGJE6UQHZAZ5U5IUOABPDCYPKPS3RFS2NVNGFGFXGVQDLBQJW2P`
-  - Memo: `1902282696`